faig3105/nRF24L01_full_init/README.md

-There's "void on_packet(uint8_t * buf, uint8_t size)" fuction in "main.c" which is called when data packet is received.
-Use it to parse the received message (add there your own code) or to print it for debugging.
+/*b There's "void on_packet(uint8_t * buf, uint8_t size)" fuction in "main.c" which is called when data packet is received.
+Use it to parse the received message (add there your own code) or to print it for debugging./*b